-Teaching Innovation and Learning Technologies will be providing a new update for VidGrid that now allows faculty to see who has watched their videos as well as any results from surveys and quizzes made in VidGrid with the limited number of accounts available to create in VidGrid, the only way students could access VidGrid videos before was anonymously.
-With this new update, students are given an VidGrid viewer account that allows VidGrid to recognize them when they log in to Blackboard.
+Teaching Innovation and Learning Technologies will be providing a new update for VidGrid that now allows faculty to see who has watched their videos as well as any results from surveys and quizzes made in VidGrid.
+With the limited number of accounts available to create in VidGrid, the only way students could access VidGrid videos before was anonymously.
+With this new update, students are given a VidGrid viewer account that allows VidGrid to recognize them when they log in to Blackboard.

 If you have any questions or if you’re interested in VidGrid, please contact Teaching Innovation and Learning Technologies at email@example.com.

 You can find the Knowledge Base tutorial at this link: http://tigerlearn.fhsu.edu/knowledgebase/how-to-track-student-views-in-vidgrid/